-Full TitleA Phase 1b Study of the Safety and Pharmacology of MPDL3280A Administered with Erlotinib in Patients with Advanced Non-Small Cell Lung Cancer
+Full TitleA Phase 1b Study of the Safety and Pharmacology of MPDL3280A Administered with Erlotinib or Alectinib in Patients with Advanced Non-Small Cell Lung Cancer

 Most non-small cell lung cancers (NSCLC) treated with the standard therapy erlotinib (a drug used to treat cancers with a mutated form of the epidermal growth factor receptor, or EGFR) eventually come back or continue to grow despite this treatment.
 Researchers want to find out if adding the investigational drug MPDL3280A to erlotinib therapy might make treatment more effective.

 The investigators have completed enrollment for the part of the study assessing the combination of MPDL3280A and erlotinib.
 The study is now focusing on patients with ALK-mutant lung cancer.
 Researchers are finding the highest dose of MPDL3280A that can be given safely together with the standard dose of erlotinib in patients with advanced NSCLC that has not previously been treated with erlotinib or other EGFR inhibitors, or together with alectinib in patients with ALK-mutant NSCLC.
 They are also assessing patients’ responses to these drug combinations.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have stage IIIB, stage IV, or recurrent NSCLC.

 - Patients receiving erlotinib must have cancers that contain mutated EGFR, and they may not have previously received erlotinib or any other EGFR inhibitors.